Primary Position: Catcher

 In Granite Quarry, Baker was elected as a town alderman and served as commander of the local American Legion post.
 His work as commissioner of the county’s American Legion baseball earned him induction to the N.C.
 American Legion Baseball Hall of Fame in 1975.

 Bill and Valdois had been married for 52 years when she died in the summer of 1989.
 Over the years, Baker had become one of the oldest living major-league veterans.
-He eventually moved to the Myrtle Beach, S.C., to be closer to his daughter, Susan.
+He eventually moved to the Myrtle Beach, South Carolina, to be closer to his daughter, Susan.
 He died there at age 95.